-The authors of Refs.~\cite{HariDass:2007tx,Luscher:2002qv,Meyer:2006gm} performed quenched ($n_f=0$) three dimensional lattice simulations of the force $F(r)=\frac{dE_s(r)}{dr}$ between two static color sources in the fundamental representation of SU($N_c$) that form a color singlet.
-In Ref.~\cite{HariDass:2007tx} the number of colors is $N_c=2$ and in Ref.~\cite{Luscher:2002qv} $N_c=3$.\footnote{We don't consider the lattice data for $N_c=5$ in Ref.~\cite{Meyer:2006gm}, because we focus on short distances.} Unlike the static energy, the force does not contain the unphysical logarithmic (UV) divergence of the LO static potential, which depends on the regularization scheme.
+The authors of Refs.~\cite{HariDass:2007tx,Luscher:2002qv,Meyer:2006gm} performed quenched ($n_f=0$) three dimensional lattice simulations of the force $F(r)=dE_s(r)/dr$ between two static color sources in the fundamental representation of SU($N_c$), which form a color singlet.
+In Ref.~\cite{HariDass:2007tx} the number of colors is $N_c=2$ and in Ref.~\cite{Luscher:2002qv} $N_c=3$.\footnote{We don't consider the lattice data for $N_c=5$ in Ref.~\cite{Meyer:2006gm}, because we focus on short distances.} Unlike the static energy, the force does not contain the logarithmic (UV) divergence of the LO static potential, which depends on the regularization scheme.
 It is therefore the preferred quantity to study on the lattice.

 The value of $\al$ to be used in our perturbative results for a comparison with the SU(3) data is given by $\al = \frac{0.18}{r_0}$~\cite{Luscher:2002qv}, where $r_0=0.5\,fm$ is the Sommer scale.
-The corresponding value for $\al$ in Ref.~\cite{HariDass:2007tx} was obtained from a fit using a wrong ansatz to parametrize the corrections higher than NLO.
-We repeated the fit as described in Ref.~\cite{HariDass:2007tx} using the perturbative result corresponding to Eq.~(\ref{NNLL}) in the scheme for which $d_X=1$ (i.e. $c_X=e^{\frac12(\gamma_E + \ln \pi)}$) and find $\al=\frac{0.29}{r_0}$.
-This number is quite similar to the one of Ref.~\cite{HariDass:2007tx} ($\frac{0.30}{r_0}$) and indicates that the multipole expansion works quite well for the available SU(2) short distance lattice data.
+The corresponding SU(2) value for $\al$ was obtained in Ref.~\cite{HariDass:2007tx} from a fit using a wrong ansatz to parametrize the corrections higher than LO.
+We repeated the fit, as described in Ref.~\cite{HariDass:2007tx}, using the analytic result according to Eq.~(\ref{NNLL}) in the scheme for which $d_X=1$ (i.e. $c_X=e^{\frac12(\gamma_E + \ln \pi)}$) and find $\al=\frac{0.29}{r_0}$.
+This number is quite close to the one of Ref.~\cite{HariDass:2007tx} ($\frac{0.30}{r_0}$) and indicates that the multipole expansion works quite well for the available SU(2) short distance lattice data.

-To illustrate the relative size of the contributions at different orders in the multipole and the ultrasoft $\al/\Delta V$ expansion, we present two plots of the force $F(r)$ and two plots of $r F(r)$ (normalized to a dimensionless number by factors of $r_0$) as a function of $r/r_0$ in Fig.~\ref{Plots}.
-We also display the lattice points of Refs.~\cite{HariDass:2007tx} and~\cite{Luscher:2002qv} (black dots) for comparison.